KhronosGroup/glTF/extensions/EXT_binary_glTF/README.md

 ### Scene

 The `scene` part holds the structured glTF scene description, as it would be provided within a .gltf file in a non-binary version of glTF.
+In a JavaScript implementation, the `TextDecoder` API can be used to extract the glTF scene from the arraybuffer.
+A scene encoded as JSON can be parsed with `JSON.parse` as usual.

 By reading the `scene` first, an implementation is able to progressively retrieve resources from the binary body.
 This way, it is also possible to read only a selected subset of resources from a binary glTF file (for instance, the coarsest LOD of a mesh).

-By referring to a special buffer entitled `binary_glTF`, elements of the scene can refer to binary data within the body.
+Elements of the scene can refer to binary data within the body, using a special buffer entitled `binary_glTF`.
 For more details, see section [glTF Schema Updates](#gltf-schema-updates).

 Binary glTF still supports external resources.